OSGConnect/connectbook/FsurfRemote/GetAnAccount.md

-[title]: - "Request a Fsurf Account "
+[title]: - "Requesting an Fsurf Account"

-To use Fsurf from your laptop (or desktop), first you need to request a Fsurf account.
-This account is a separate account from the user account on OSG Connect.

-If you don't have a Fsurf account, open a ticket requesting an account [here](https://support.opensciencegrid.org/support/tickets/new).
-This opens a new window or tab.
-In the subject field of the ticket, write "fsurf account request" so that it helps the support team to quickly identify the nature of the ticket.
+To use Fsurf from your laptop (or desktop) you will first need to request an account.
+Open a ticket requesting an account [here](https://support.opensciencegrid.org/support/tickets/new).
+In the subject field of the ticket, write "Fsurf account request" and in the body of the ticket please include your contact information:

-If you forgot the password, ....
+* Name
+* Institution
+* Department
+* Institution email address
+* Phone

 Whenever you use the Fsurf command from the laptop, you need to provide the username and password of the Fsurf account.
-Therefore, make sure the account information are quickly accessible to you.
+Therefore, make sure the account information are only accessible by you.
 For example,

       ./fsurf --list --user myuser --password mypassword

 the argument `list` reports the list of workflows and will discussed in the  section on [process an MRI scan](https://support.opensciencegrid.org/support/solutions/articles/12000008490-anlysis-of-a-brain-mri-scan) .
-The argument `myuser` is your username and `mypassword` is your password for your fsurf account.
+The argument `myuser` is your username and `mypassword` is your password for your Fsurf account.

-## What next?
+## What's next?

-Once you have a `Fsurf` account ready, set up `Fsurf` on your laptop or desktop.
+Once you have your `Fsurf` account ready, set up `Fsurf` on your laptop or desktop.

 ## Getting Help
 For assistance or questions, please email the OSG User Support team  at [user-support@opensciencegrid.org](mailto:user-support@opensciencegrid.org) or visit the [help desk and community forums](http://support.opensciencegrid.org).